 And, I’ll reveal my approach to pricing at the then end of the article.

 How popular is your OKC rental property neighborhood?

 The popularity of your neighborhood is going to be a driving factor in establishing the going rental price for your OKC renal property.

 It comes down to supply and demand.

-The higher the demand, the higher the renal price.
+The higher the demand, the higher the rental price.

-Here are list of factors that drive up the rental price for an OKC rental property:
+Here is a list of factors that drive up the rental price for an OKC rental property:

 - High quality schools.
-Oklahoma City public schools has a bad reputation.
+Oklahoma City public schools have a bad reputation.
 People will live elsewhere so their kids can go to certain schools, like Edmond, Putnam City North, Bethany, etc.

 - Proximity to desirable shopping, work locations, and amenities.
 This is a bit of a chicken and egg type of thing.
 For example, many luxury homes are built in Edmond.
 High end shops and restaurants are also located in and around Edmond to serve those residents.
 And, more residents move in because of the shopping and restaurants.